Sweet Tea Studio

 Environment Variables

-SWEET_TEA_ROOT_DIR — Override the base data directory
+SWEET_TEA_ROOT_DIR Override the base local data directory

-COMFY_URL — Set the default ComfyUI endpoint
+COMFY_URL Set the default ComfyUI endpoint

 Data Directory Structure

-Inside your data directory, you'll find:
+Inside your local data directory, you will find something like:

 data/